brson/hackmd-collab/compile-time-1.md

 Sadly there was no such reinforcement to drive down Rust compile times.
 The opposite is probably true: the more Rust became known as a _fast_ language the more important it was to be _the fastest_ language; and the more Rust's developers got used to developing their Rust projects across multiple branches, context switching between builds, the less pressure was felt to address compile times.

-That is, until Rust was actually released to production and met by a wide audince that was not so tolerant of slow compile times.
+That is, until Rust was actually released to production and met by a wide audience that was not so tolerant of slow compile times.

 For years Rust [slowly boiled][boil] in its own poor compile times, not realizing how bad it had gotten until it was too late.
 It was 1.0.
 Those decisions were locked in.
 Rust was boiled.

 [boil]: https://en.wikipedia.org/wiki/Boiling_frog

-Too many tired metaphores in this section.
+Too many tired metaphors in this section.
 Sorry, no time to edit them into something more creative.
 Deadlines expiring.

 ## Early decisions that favored run-time over compile-time